Healthy Homes Assessment Kelson

 What We Do

-As building inspectors, we handle all issues associated with professional home Inspections.
-We are here to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we deal with all the components associated with professional home inspections.
+We’re here to make sure that you make the best decision when buying your next home.

-We take your investment seriously and conduct detailed examinations to ensure that you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the exciting aspects of purchasing or owning the home.
+We consider your investment to be a serious one, and undertake comprehensive examinations to make sure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the enjoyable aspects of purchasing or owning an house.

-We are specialised in a range of solutions to ensure you are completely aware of the state of any property you may be looking to purchase or sell along with other solutions.
+We specialise in a range of solutions to ensure you are fully updated on the condition of any property that you might be contemplating buying or selling as well as additional solutions.

-With our systemised approach to your property inspection and the latest software technology with digital photos embedded into your report, you are able to actually see any issues that may be found.
-With our detailed reporting it’s no wonder that we receive so many referrals from clients our service to family members and acquaintances.
+With our systemised approach to inspecting your property and the latest software technology with digital photos embedded into the reports, you are able to actually see any issues that may be found.
+With our comprehensive reporting it is easy to understand why we receive so many referrals from clients our services to their family and acquaintances.

 Have Peace of Mind - Get in Touch